Samsung heir takes charge of foundations in succession step

 There has been no official confirmation of any succession planning from the company itself, however, and the Samsung Group spokeswoman on Friday declined to comment on when or whether Jay Y. Lee would take over as chairman.

-In one recent manoeuvre, the listings of Cheil Industries Inc (028260.KS) and Samsung SDS Co Ltd (018260.KS) gave Jay Y. Lee and his two sisters financial firepower to deal with what could be a more than a $6 billion inheritance tax when their father passes away.
+In one recent maneuver, the listings of Cheil Industries Inc and Samsung SDS Co Ltd gave Jay Y. Lee and his two sisters financial firepower to deal with what could be a more than a $6 billion inheritance tax when their father passes away.

 But the heir apparent will be reluctant to assume too much authority while his father is still alive, group watchers have said.